 “SUPERBIRD” brings to the forefront American ingenuity during a time when dreams were plentiful, inspiration boundless and man was racing to the moon.
-Three unemployed NASA engineers are recruited by the Chief of Chrysler Racing to design a car that will stop Ford’s three-year NASCAR winning streak and save Chrysler’s racing program from being terminated.
+Three former NASA engineers are recruited by the Chief of Chrysler Racing to design a car that will stop Ford’s three-year NASCAR winning streak and save Chrysler’s racing program from being terminated.
 Superbird is the story of how a group of real-life rocket scientists reversed a NASCAR losing streak…and crafted the most exotic stock car ever made.

 Inspired by the world of stock car racing in the late 1960s and early 1970s, SUPERBIRD is HIDDEN FIGURES meets THE RIGHT STUFF meets DAYS OF THUNDER.

 As the 1960s comes to a close and Neil Armstrong takes “one small step” onto the moon, 75 miles north of Cape Canaveral an intense competition between two automobile giants is playing out that made the space-race look like mere child’s play.
 The Daytona 500 is promoted as the “Super Speedway Showdown” between Chrysler and its arch-rival Ford, the incumbent champions.
 Charlie Glotzbach, Chrysler’s best hope in 1969, lost the lead on the final lap when Ford’s LeeRoy Yarborough narrowly beat him to the checkered flag by half a car length.